DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/confirmation-dialog.md

 # ConfirmationDialog Plugin Reference

-A plugin that renders the dialog which allows users to confirm or to discard delete and cancel appointment actions.
+A plugin that renders a dialog that prompts a user to confirm that an appointment should be deleted or edits made to an appointment should be discarded.

 ## Import